gilbox/ios-tip-calculator/README.md

 ## Notes

-The code is a lot more verbose than I am used to when writing JavaScript.
+- The code is a lot more verbose than I am used to when writing JavaScript.
 Part of this is probably because I don't understand a lot of best-practices.

+- I put commonly-used functions and constants in `common.swift`.
+Coming from the JavaScript modulified world I hate using globals but am not sure the best way to do this sort of thing in Swift.

+- I'm reading and writing to and from `NSUserDefaults` all the time to avoid any data sync problems.
+Is there any problem with doing this?

 ## License